fonorati/fittowear/docs/_posts/2022-03-22-definition-MWD.md

 A WMD
 * is continuously (or, almost continuously) worn by the user.
 * captures (not necessarily continuously) physiologically or behaviorally related signals from the user by one or more sensors.
+* computes one or more aggregated clinically relevant indexes related to one or more, current or future, user's health condition.
 * is use in relation to the user's health.
-* computes one or more aggregated clinically relevant indexes related to one or more, current or future, user's health condition(s).

 At this point, I absolutely need to clarify what "related" means, explaining the nature of the relations I care-freely suggested in the definition.
 To do so, I will start with a personal revised definition of a medical device by the [FDA](https://www.fda.gov/medical-devices/classify-your-medical-device/how-determine-if-your-product-medical-device).